While we don’t like to pick favourites, when it comes to cool coastal gems, they don’t get much greater than Byron Bay.

 Restaurants & Bars

-If paddock to table-style eating had a mother figure she would be skipping around the grassy fields of The Farm Byron Bay.
-Here you will find Three Blue Ducks restaurant nestled inside the barn doors of a steel and timber mega shed that also holds a bar, bakery and local produce store and opens out to rolling views of farmland.
+If paddock to plate-style eating had a mother figure she would be skipping around the grassy fields of The Farm Byron Bay.
+Here you'll find Sydney export, Three Blue Ducks restaurant nestled inside the barn doors of a steel and timber mega shed that also holds a bar, bakery and local produce store, opening out onto rolling views of farmland.
 Three Blue Ducks adapts and changes its menu with the seasonal goodies provided from its surroundings.
-Fresh, rustic, country vibes… Three Blue Ducks just hits me right in the Maggie Beers.

 The Mez Club